mirzasjarief/ETL---Airflow---MongoDB/README.md

 #### 4. Access Airflow UI:

 - Open a browser and access the Airflow UI at http://localhost:8080 to monitor and manage the DAG.

-Schedule DAG:
+#### 5. Schedule DAG:

-#### 5. The DAG will run automatically according to the specified schedule.
+- The DAG will run automatically according to the specified schedule.
 - Once the DAG is scheduled, the ETL process will run automatically
 - After the ETL process is complete, US Store Sales Report data will be available in the target system specified in the load.py script.

+#### 6. Data Validation:

+- Installing Great Expectation
+- Set up expectation
+- Generate data and make sure all the data pass the validating prerequisites